marcdhi/harveeco/README.md

 ## Project Idea

-To improve the lives of Indian farmers by leveraging `Blockchain Technology`, `Machine Learning` and `Internet of Things`.
+Harveeco aims to improve the lives of Indian farmers by leveraging the transformative power of blockchain technology, machine learning, and the Internet of Things (IoT).
+By integrating these technologies, we can create a more transparent, efficient, and profitable agricultural ecosystem for Indian farmers.

-Indian farmers face numerous challenges, including:
+Indian farmers face numerous challenges that significantly impact their livelihood and well-being.
+These include:

-* Unpredictable crop yields: Farmers often lack access to accurate information about weather, market conditions, and optimal crops for their land.
+* Unpredictable crop yields: Due to limited access to accurate information about weather patterns, soil conditions, and optimal crop selection, farmers often experience unpredictable and inconsistent yields.
+This leads to financial instability and vulnerabilities.

-* Exploitative market practices: Middlemen and intermediaries often take a large share of farmers' profits, leaving them with insufficient income.
+* Exploitative market practices: Middlemen and intermediaries often exploit the lack of market access and information asymmetry, leading to unfair pricing and a significant share of farmers' profits being siphoned off.
+This results in low income and hinders economic development in rural communities.

+* Inefficient resource utilization: Traditional practices often lead to over-utilization of resources like water and fertilizers, contributing to environmental degradation and unsustainable agricultural practices.

+* Limited access to finance and resources: Many farmers struggle to access financial resources and essential inputs like quality seeds, fertilizers, and technology, further hindering their productivity and profitability.

 ## Our Approach
 * **Gathering Data using NodeMCU:** With the present sensors the Temperature, Pressure, Altitude, and Moisture Data is gathered live.
 The data is processed to give produce calibrated readings.